iobroker-community-adapters/ioBroker.fakeroku/README.md

 Intall Adapter in ioBroker Admin

 ## Usage

-Configure Adapter in ioBroker Admin:
+### Configuration in ioBroker Admin:
 - ***LAN-IP*** needs to be the network IP of your ioBroker device
 - ***Port*** a webserver will listen for key presses
 - ***Multicast IP*** only change this if you know what you are doing

+### States
+States are automatically created when fakeRoku receives a key for the first time.

 ## Changelog